0x4248/OpenSky/panoramas/README.md

 # Panoramas
 This directory contains panoramas of the sky.
+The panoramas are taken with a iPhone.